-There are many different approaches to create greater self-awareness of personality types, but we believe that none is as powerful and memorable as the Persona Method.
-Since its creation in 1999, more than 1500 managers have successfully applied the Persona Method.
-It incorporates NLP, transactional analysis and systemic thinking.
+There are many different approaches to create greater self-awareness of personality types, but we believe that none is as powerful and memorable as our unique method that incorporates NLP, transactional analysis and systemic thinking.
+Since its creation in 1999, more than 1500 managers have successfully applied this method.

-The most prominent feature of the Persona Method is the use of masks from the Commedia dell'Arte.
+The more prominent feature of our method is the use of masks from the Commedia dell’Arte.
 Each mask represents a theatrical character with its excessive aspects, both positive and negative.

 We all use various ‘masks’ in our daily lives, in very unique and personal configurations.
 By wearing the masks during role plays, participants are able to embody different personality types and experience the impact each type has on others.
 Participants quickly gain a deep understanding of their own type and a greater acceptance of other types in a fun and non-threatening way.
 They also practice ways to deal with potentially sensitive situations when encountering personality types different from their own.

-The Persona Method is a management tool that helps managers not only to gain greater self-awareness of their impact, but also to become more skilled in managing others and in leveraging diversity for higher performance.
+Our method is actually a management tool that helps managers not only to gain greater self-awareness of their impact, but also to become more skilled in managing others and in leveraging diversity for higher performance.

-For the full story, email us for the free two-page impact study.
+For the full story, email us to receive our two-page impact study.